remla25-team1/model-training/README.md

 1) Go to repo model-training on GitHub.
 2) Click on the "Actions" tab.
 3) Select "Versioning Workflow (SemVer + Dated Pre-Releases) " from the list on the left.
+4) Select your banch and the type of version you want to release (SemVer or Dated Pre-Releases).
-4) Click the “Run workflow” button.
+5) Click the “Run workflow” button.
-5) When this workflow has finished, go to Release model-training from the list on the left
+6) When this workflow has finished, go to Release model-training from the list on the left
-6) You will now see that this workflow has been triggered automatically by the previous workflow.
+7) You will now see that this workflow has been triggered automatically by the previous workflow.

 ## ML auto testing
 ### Test Metrics Summary